APIDevTools/swagger-express-middleware/docs/middleware/CORS.md

 ### Customizing CORS headers
-As shown above, the CORS middleware tries to determine the best value for each CORS header based on the HTTP request from the client and the structure of your Swagger API, but you can override the value for any header if you want.
+As shown above, the CORS middleware tries to determine the best value for each CORS header based on the HTTP request from the client and the structure of your OpenAPI definition, but you can override the value for any header if you want.

-To override a header's value, just specify a `default` value in your Swagger API.
+To override a header's value, just specify a `default` value in your OpenAPI definition.
 You can do this for a specific operation, or for an entire path by using the `options` operation.
-For example, in the following Swagger API, the `Access-Control-Allow-Headers` and `Access-Control-Allow-Origin` headers have been customized for all operations on the "_/pets/{petName}_" path, and the `Access-Control-Max-Age` header has been customized only for the `get` operation.
+For example, in the following OpenAPI definition, the `Access-Control-Allow-Headers` and `Access-Control-Allow-Origin` headers have been customized for all operations on the "_/pets/{petName}_" path, and the `Access-Control-Max-Age` header has been customized only for the `get` operation.

 ```yaml
 /pets/{petName}: